ibowditch/userdocs/server.md

 Vehicle Movements (click to enlarge)
 :::

-Each vehicle is listed and it's use in various types of activity is shown.
+Each vehicle is listed, and it's use in various types of activity is shown.
 Clicking on the numbers will show a full listing of movements for that vehicles in the required category.

 Statistics for Hours, Kilometers, or number of Trips can be selected using the control at the top right of the page.